bananu7/bananu7.github.com/_posts/2013-06-06-why-physics-engines-suck-for-games.markdown

  * Narrowphase collision detection (based on actual vertices of the collision model)
  * The (Collision) Solver (pushes objects apart if they collide)

 Most of the games really require only 2.
 The solver can be simplified from around 15k LOC with integrals to really simple, high school maths.
-And given you code it especially for the game, it usually requires only minimal tweaking.
+And given you code it specifically for the game, it usually requires only minimal tweaking.
 There are just fewer parameters needed and thus fewer of them have to be set up properly.

 ##To sum it all up